 What determines the optimal lean angle?

 The ideal forward lean angle balances the horizontal component of force with the risk of losing balance.
-Still, research suggests a lean of 30–35 degrees maximizes horizontal acceleration while keeping the center of mass over the base of support.
-Adjustments may be needed based on individual limb length and flexibility Most people skip this — try not to..
+Research suggests a lean of 30–35 degrees maximizes horizontal acceleration while keeping the center of mass over the base of support.
+Adjustments may be needed based on individual limb length and flexibility Simple, but easy to overlook.
+And it works..

 How long should the drive phase last?